 Methodist Hospital Texsan offers total knee replacements with the Mako™ Robotic-Arm Assisted Surgery System.
-At Methodist Healthcare, we use specialized robotic surgery to help surgeons more precisely size, position and align implants for each patient.
+At Methodist Healthcare, we use specialized robotic surgery that offers a less invasive treatment and assists surgeons more precisely size, position and align implants for each patient.

 Using a 3D model of patients' joints created by a computed tomography (CT) scan, our orthopedic surgeons plan the optimal size and position of the implants.
 With robotic-assisted surgery, recovery is shorter and active adults can return to their physical lifestyles sooner.

-Postoperative patients are placed in a dedicated Joint Replacement Academy wing with nurses and therapists trained in orthopedic care.
+Postoperative patients are placed in our dedicated Joint Replacement Center with nurses and therapists trained in orthopedic care.
 Daily physician visits are aimed at keeping your recovery on track and providing patients and families a chance to ask questions regarding progress.
 Our teams work together to provide seamless and coordinated care to get patients to their optimal health as soon as possible.

 When noninvasive and conservative treatments have failed to alleviate knee pain, it may be time to consider knee replacement surgery, also known as knee arthroplasty.
 Knee replacement surgery can be either a total knee replacement or a partial knee replacement.
 Your Orthopedic surgeon will determine which procedure is appropriate for you.